 In an open economy, economic activity also involves the external sector.
 It represents economic actors abroad, which interact with domestic economic actors through international trade and capital flows.
 However, if we break down its components again, the external sector also consists of the three economic actors mentioned above.

 Furthermore, transactions between these sectors involve exchanging goods and services and money as a means of payment.
-Economists describe the flow of goods and income into a diagram that we call a circular flow diagram.
+Economists describe the flow of goods and income in a circular flow diagram.

-Apart from the three sectors, several authors added the voluntary sector.
-Different from the business sector, this sector is neither profit-oriented nor dependent on the government sector.
-Sometimes we refer to it as the third sector, the community sector, or the non-profit sector.
+Several authors added the voluntary sector to the three sectors.
+Unlike the business sector, this sector is neither profit-oriented nor dependent on the government sector.
+Sometimes, we refer to it as the third sector, the community sector, or the non-profit sector.
 Examples of the voluntary sector are charities, communities, cooperatives, foundations, advocacy groups, and social welfare organizations.

 Furthermore, if you dissect economic actors in more detail, you will likely find a wide variety of actors, including: